Bank of America® Travel Rewards Credit Card review

 - Factors that tie into your credit score.
 Credit utilization is a major factor that Bank of America will consider.
 The bank prefers a customer who has low balances relative to their credit limit.
 Having many new card accounts may be a red flag, too, as it may indicate you’re desperate for credit.
 It may also give the impression that you’re a flighty customer who’s just hunting for signup bonuses.

-What do customers say about the Bank of America® Travel Rewards Credit Card?
+Bank of America® Travel Rewards Credit Card reviews and complaints

 Cardholders are generally pleased that the Bank of America® Travel Rewards Credit Card comes with no annual fee or foreign transaction fees.
 Overall, they also like the card’s easy points structure.
 However, some customers say it’s difficult to get unauthorized transactions reversed.

-As of May 2018, Bank of America earns a Trustpilot score of 5.5 out of 10.
-Most negative reviews cite unhelpful customer support, while positive reviews point to the bank’s easy-to-use website.
+Bank of America earned a Trustpilot score of 1.3 out of 5 at the time of this writing.
+Most negative reviews cite unhelpful customer support.
+Positive reviews often point to the bank’s easy-to-use website.

 I got the card.
 Now what?